 While South Loop has not traditionally been a hotbed for dining and nightlife, a lot of new bars and restaurants are chasing the construction and moving in.
-Eleven City Diner, The Scout, and Flaco’s Taco’s are AptAmigo favorites.
+Eleven City Diner and Flaco’s Taco’s are AptAmigo favorites.

 Why you should live here: Convenience and Value.

 Convenience: Grant Park is right around the corner.
 Multiple grocery stores.
 Access to all of the CTA lines at Roosevelt Station.
 Easy paths to 90/94 and 290 for you suburban commuters

 Value: With over 3,000 new units coming to market in 2020 (and over 1,500 in 2018), all of which are mere blocks from one another, we’re already seeing fierce competition for renter attention.
 Some of the best deals at the absolute nicest buildings in Chicago are available in the South Loop.
 Let us know if you’d like to find out more!

 AptAmigo Take: The hottest neighborhood in Chicago.
 Amazing dining, improving nightlife.
 Has a Whole Foods.
 Increasingly expensive.